vasylenko/devdosvid.blog/content/posts/mac1metal-auto-scaling-group/index.md

 To solve the “which AZ supports mac metal” puzzle, you can leverage the [aws_ec2_instance_type_offerings](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/ec2_instance_type_offerings) and [aws_subnet_ids](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/subnet_ids) data sources.

-## What about costs?
+## Costs considerations
 License Manager is a [free of charge service](https://aws.amazon.com/license-manager/pricing/), as well as [Auto Scaling](https://aws.amazon.com/autoscaling/pricing/), and [Launch Template](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-launch-templates-for-amazon-ec2-instances/).

 So it’s all about the price for mac1.metal Dedicated Host which is [$1.083 per hour](https://aws.amazon.com/ec2/dedicated-hosts/pricing/) as of October 2021.
+However, [Saving Plans](https://docs.aws.amazon.com/savingsplans/latest/userguide/what-is-savings-plans.html) can be applied.

 Please note that the minimum allocation time for that type of host is 24 hours.
 Maybe someday AWS will change that to 1-hour minimum someday (fingers crossed).

 ## Oh.
 So.
 ASG.
-The Auto Scaling for mac1.metal opens new possibilities for CI/CD: you can combine that with your favorite tool (GitLab, Jenkins, whatsoever) using AWS Lambda and provision new instances when your development/testing environments need that.
+The Auto Scaling for mac1.metal opens new possibilities for CI/CD: you can integrate that to your favorite tool (GitLab, Jenkins, whatsoever) using AWS Lambda and provision new instances when your development/testing environments need that.
 Or you can use other cool ASG stuff, such as Lifecycle hooks, to create even more custom scenarios.

-Considering the “hidden” (undocumented) nature of the described setup, I suggest treating it as rather testing than production-ready.
+Considering the “hidden” (undocumented) nature of the described setup, I suggest treating it as rather testing than production-ready for now.
 However, my tests show that everything works pretty well: hosts are allocated, instances are spawned, and the monthly bill grows.

 I suppose AWS will officially announce all this in the nearest future.
 Along with that, I am looking forward to the announcement of Monterey-based AMIs and maybe even M1 chip-based instances (will it be mac2.metal?).